JBZoo/CSV-Blueprint/README.md

 * **Comprehensive Rule Set**: Includes a broad set of validation rules, such as non-empty fields, exact values, regular expressions, numeric constraints, date formats, and more, catering to various data validation needs.
 * **Docker Support**: Easily integrate into any workflow with Docker, providing a seamless experience for development, testing, and production environments.
 * **GitHub Actions Integration**: Automate CSV validation in your CI/CD pipeline, enhancing the quality control of your data in pull requests and deployments.
-* **Various ways to report** issues that can be easily integrated with GithHub, Gitlab, TeamCity, etc. The default output is a human-readable table.
+* **Various ways to report:** issues that can be easily integrated with GithHub, Gitlab, TeamCity, etc. The default output is a human-readable table.
 [See Live Demo](https://github.com/JBZoo/Csv-Blueprint/actions/workflows/demo.yml).